nghianghesi/AsyncCaching/README.md

 // which return a FutureCompletable (A promise in js, or a Task in .NET) ...
 ```

 because obj is referred inside async task, so it's maintained in memory.
 If we queue big number of tasks like this, memory may be overflowed.
+For ex: in DemoErrorApp, with **2000 tasks** being queued, it's quickly get Memory Overflow Exception

 There couple of patterns to solve this issue, like throttling to limit number of queued tasks (so system may idle for awhile to wait for previous tasks done).

 # When